 In the 8th grade, students prepare for the Spanish placement tests at the various local high schools.
 These normally take place before Winter Break or shortly thereafter in January.

-Our 3rd through 8th graders utilize Google Classroom.
+Our 3rd through 8th graders utilize Google Classroom using Chromebooks and Windows PCs.
 Students have their own Google Drive accounts where they can create documents, presentations, and drawings.
 The students also learn how to use photo editing software and they will learn how to create and maintain a website using HTML coding.

-Our Technology classes meet twice a week in our newly-renovated Computer Lab located within our Library.
-This space consists of 22 up-to-date PCs running Windows 7 and Microsoft Office 2013 applications and additional software that augments core subjects.
-When it is not used for Technology classes, other subject areas have access to this equipment.
+Our technology classes meet twice a week in our newly-renovated technology lab located within our library.
+When it is not used for technology classes, other subject areas have access to this equipment.
 It is the central hub of all educational technology used in our school.

-Lessons on common sense media are used 3 times for each grade from Kindergarten through 8th grade.
-These lessons are about good digital citizenship, cyberbullying, and staying safe online
+Lessons on Common Sense Media are used for each grade from kindergarten through 8th grade.
+These lessons are about good digital citizenship, cyberbullying, and staying safe online.